dart-lang/site-www/src/_guides/language/effective-dart/design.md

 annotate.

-### PREFER annotating with `dynamic` even when not required.
+### PREFER annotating with `dynamic` instead of letting inference fail.

-When you omit a type annotation, *most* of the time, Dart infers a correct static type for you.
-That word "most" is the alarming part.
-Sometimes, inference fails and silently uses `dynamic` instead.
-If you didn't realize that inference failed, you now have code that *looks* statically safe but actually has no type checking whatsoever.
+Dart allows you to omit type annotations in many places and will try to infer a type for you.
+In some cases, if inference fails, it silently gives you `dynamic`.
+If `dynamic` is the type you want, this is technically the most terse way to get it.

-Sometimes, `dynamic` is what you want.
-Dart does support a dynamic type for good reasons.
-But a casual reader of your code who sees an annotation is missing has no way of knowing if you intended it to be `dynamic`, expected inference to fill in some other type, or simply forgot to write the annotation.
+However, it's not the most *clear* way.
+A casual reader of your code who sees an annotation is missing has no way of knowing if you intended it to be `dynamic`, expected inference to fill in some other type, or simply forgot to write the annotation.

-When `dynamic` is the type you want, using it explicitly makes your intent clear.
+When `dynamic` is the type you want, writing it explicitly makes your intent clear.

 {:.good-style}